-Mindfulness is being fully aware from moment to moment what you are doing thinking or feeling.
+Mindfulness is fully aware of what you are doing, thinking, or feeling.
 It is just noticing what is going on each moment without judging yourself.
-This mindfulness creates the concentration and helps you to be more aware and more able to practice meditation.
-It brings you more into the moment and not in the future or past.
+This mindfulness creates the concentration and helps you be more aware and more able to practice meditation.
+It brings you more into the moment, not in the future or past.

-If thoughts come floating into your mind rather than getting involved in the content of the thoughts, going from one to the next, simply see each thought as it comes up in your mind as just a thought and let the thoughts come and go.
+If thoughts come floating into your mind, rather than getting involved in the content of the ideas, going from one to the next, see each thought as it comes up in your mind as just a thought and let the thoughts come and go.

-This is a wonderful meditation recording for those seeking mindfulness.
+This is a beautiful meditation recording for those seeking mindfulness.

 Hypnobirthing #11 – Breathing Techniques for Labor

-This is probably the most important of all the recordings in that it gives you the 3 main breathing techniques to be used during labor.
+This is probably the most important of all the recordings in that it gives you the three main breathing techniques to be used during labor.

-Sleep breathing is a meditation technique that will help you achieve a relaxed state so you can practice imagery and visualization.
-Oxygen is a very important fuel for working the muscles in the uterus.
+Sleep breathing is a meditation technique that will help you relax and practice imagery and visualization.
+Oxygen is an essential fuel for working the muscles in the uterus.
 You will use this breath to resume relaxation between uterine surges during birthing.

-Surge breathing involves a long, quiet, slow intake of breath from your abdomen that redirects your focus and helps you work with each surge.
-You should practice it a couple of times a day.
+Surge breathing involves a prolonged, quiet, slow intake of breath from your abdomen that redirects your focus and helps you work with each surge.
+It would help if you practiced it a couple of times a day.
 The goal is to make your breath (both in and out) as long as possible.
 You will use this technique during labor to breathe through the surges.